OsbornePro/NovaKey-Daemon/README.md

 Notes:

 * Passwords are never logged in full (only a short preview).
-* With `log_redact: true`, NovaKey redacts configured approve magic, tokens (if available), and obvious secret patterns.
+* With `log_redact: true`, NovaKey redacts configured tokens (if available), long blob-like strings, and obvious secret patterns.

 ---